kyegomez/swarms/README.md

 - `max_loops` (int): Maximum number of loops to perform.
 - `agents` (List[Agent]): List of Agent objects to be used in the swarm.
 - `swarm_type` (SwarmType): Type of swarm to be used.
-- `swarm` (Union[AgentRearrange, MixtureOfAgents, SpreadSheetSwarm, SequentialWorkflow, ConcurrentWorkflow]): Instantiated swarm object.
+- `swarm` (Union[AgentRearrange, MixtureOfAgents, SpreadSheetSwarm, SequentialWorkflow, ConcurrentWorkflow, AsyncWorkflow]): Instantiated swarm object.
 - `logs` (List[SwarmLog]): List of log entries captured during operations.

 #### Methods: